Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Introduction

-Given that the detector will have multiple readout channels $(\sim2000)$, the new TDC (Time-to-Digital Converter) board with a 100 ps bin width is now under development ~\cite{Finogeev_arxiv}.
+Given that the HGND will have multiple readout channels $(\sim2000)$, the new FPGA based TDC (Field Programmable Gate Array based Time-to-Digital Converter) board with a 100 ps bin width has been developed~\cite{Finogeev_arxiv}.
 Each readout channel will connect to a comparator operating at a constant threshold.
-The detector will record the response time, enabling the determination of a particle's time-of-flight and subsequent kinetic energy calculation.
-The signal amplitude will be indirectly measured by analyzing the time-over-threshold (ToT).
-For the calibration of the multichannel detector, short-pulsed LEDs (Light-Emitting Diod) will be used.
+The HGND will record the response time relative to experiment trigger start time, enabling the determination of a particle's time-of-flight and subsequent kinetic energy calculation.
+The dynamic range of the scintillator detector spans approximately 0.5-7 MIP (Minimum Ionizing Particle).
+The detected charge will be indirectly measured by analyzing the time-over-threshold (ToT).
+To test the functionality of the HGND channels and align their time response, short-pulse light-emitting diodes attached to each scintillator cell will be used.

-In this paper, we propose an analytical model description for an exponentially decaying light flash registered by a SiPM.
-The analytical model allows us to parametrise the leading and trailing edges times at constant threshold.
-This approach enables us to introduce appropriate corrections to improve the time resolution.
-Another purpose of constructing an analytical description of signals based on physical principles is to convert calibration constants obtained using a laser (or LED) for scintillation signals.
+In this paper, an analytical model is proposed to describe an exponentially decaying light flash detected by a SiPM.
+The model allows for parameterizing the times of the leading and trailing edges at a constant threshold.
+This approach enables the introduction of necessary corrections to improve the time resolution and estimate the detected charge.